Sutton Park, Sutton Chase, Sutton Heath, Sutton Walk

 Near Blackroot Pool are earthworks usually described as an 'ancient encampment' whose age, origin and function are not known.
 Located on the other side of the railway from Blackroot Pool, this is a fascinating enigma.
 It is a large oval enclosure measuring 34m by 28m but unfortunately too badly damaged for positive identification.
 It may date from the Iron Age and is possibly evidence of a settlement two and a half thousand years old.

-But the most significant archaeological feature is the Roman road laid out in the 1st AD, whose well-preserved route is clearly visible along much of a stretch from the northern end of Westwood Coppice to Streetly Gate.
+The most significant archaeological feature is the Roman road laid out in the 1st AD, whose well-preserved route is clearly visible along much of a stretch from the northern end of Westwood Coppice to Streetly Gate.

 This road left the Fosse Way at Bourton-on-the-Water, passing via Alcester and on towards Metchley fort.
 It is known elsewhere as Ryknield Street though in Birmingham it is usually known by its medieval name, Icknield Street - its Roman name is unknown).